stormbeard/thesis/proposal/proposal.md

 exposes a Python library (PyVMomi) which allows for complete automation of virtual machine deployment and configuration.
-PyVMomi is very well documented and has multiple community samples, but the choice in programming language will be strictly limited to Python.
+PyVMomi is very well documented and has multiple community samples, but the choice in programming language will be strictly limited to Python or Ruby.

 Once a virtual machine is deployed, it must generate I/O in a configurable manner.
-For this, I will use fio, a tool that will spawn a number of threads or processes to generate I/O. This will allow for repeatability of various workloads with specific read/write ratios, queue depths, run times, and working sets.
-My tool will connect to each virtual machine simultaneously via SSH and run the fio script corresponding to the desired workload.
+For this, I will use fio to drive I/O on the virtual machine.
+This will allow for repeatability of various workloads with specific read/write ratios, queue depths, run times, and working sets.
+My workload generation tool will connect to each virtual machine simultaneously via SSH and run the fio script corresponding to the desired workload.

 After the fio scripts have finished running, the workload generation tool must aggregate various performance statistics gathered by the fio processes running